base16-builder/base16-builder/contributing.md

 :warning: If you would like to add functionality, please submit [an issue](https://github.com/alexbooker/base16-builder/issues) first to make sure it's a direction we want to take.

 :warning: Please follow our commit message conventions even if you're making a small change!
 This repository uses a tool called [Commitizen](https://github.com/commitizen/cz-cli) to generate conventional commit messages.
+See this [document](https://github.com/stevemao/conventional-changelog-angular/blob/master/convention.md) to learn more about the commit message conventions.

 Please do the following: